 In general, 1/4-inch is a good option.

 That’s the answer in a nutshell.
 But let’s dig deeper.

 Why This Chest Hair Length For Waxing?

-But you need enough length for the wax to get a hold of.
-1/4-inch is the ideal chest hair length because whatever wax you choose to apply would be able to grip it well.
+Because you need enough length for the wax to get a hold of.
+1/4-inch is a good chest hair length because wax strips would be able to grip it well.

 Having it too long would lead to an uncomfortable and ineffective waxing experience.
-More than 1/2 -inch would definitely be too long.
-The chest hair would break mid-shaft above the skin and not removed at the root-level.
+More than 1/2 -inch would usually be too long.
+The chest hair would break mid-shaft.

 How To Achieve This Chest Hair Length Before Waxing

 The simplest and most effective way would be to trim it.
 It gives you a nice, even, predictable length.
 Not too long, not too short.

 Most trimmers and clippers for beards or hair come with a 1/4-inch attachment guard, so it should be a piece of cake.

 If you’re getting it done professionally, they would most likely be able to do this for you.
 Not all of them, but most of them.
 Others may give you clear instructions on doing it yourself before you show up.
 It’s worth finding this out before you attend.